LADI-Dataset/ladi-tutorial/README.md

 # LADI Tutorials

+⚠️ These tutorials are for the deprecated version 1 of LADI.
+See the [LADI-v2 documentation] for more up-to-date information about how to start using LADI ⚠️

 Tutorials for the Low Altitude Disaster Imagery (LADI) dataset.
 This tutorial was originally forked from a [Penn State Learning Factory](https://www.lf.psu.edu/) capstone project.

 - [LADI Tutorials](#ladi-tutorials)